UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 >
 > `$domainName, $adminUsername, $sqlServerServiceAccountUserName`
 >
-> `dnsSuffix` Should be changed to - "azure.ukcloud.com" otherwise the deployment will fail because it will default to "azurestack.external" and that cannot be resolved externally
+> **`dnsSuffix`** Should be changed to - "azure.ukcloud.com" otherwise the deployment will fail because it will default to "azurestack.external" and that cannot be resolved externally
 >
 > In the example below it has been already set accordingly.
 >
 > To change which SQL Server Version to deploy set **`$sqlServerVersion`** accordingly: `SQL2016SP1-WS2016-ENT`, `SQL2016SP1-WS2016-DEV`, `SQL2016SP1-WS2016-STD`
 > Current default is set to STANDARD -> **`SQL2016SP1-WS2016-STD`**
 >
+> **`platformFaultDomainCount`** and **`platformUpdateDomainCount`** - below we set them to 3 and 5 accordingly to spread the servers on different hosts.
+>
+> More information on Fault Domains and Update Domains can be found [here](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-key-features#availability-sets-in-azure-stack)

 ```powershell